MSIA/2020-msia423-ganguly-got/README.md

 ***Note: If recreating the database add --t at the end of option1 and in run_docker.sh file for option2 to avoid IntegrityErrors due to duplicate records*

+### Verifying database creation
+If database is created in local SQLite, the same can be viewed/queried

 ## Project Charter
 ### Vision
 To provide fans of the hit TV series Game of Thrones(GoT), based on the equally famous book series "A Song of Fire and Ice" by George RR Martin, a platform to interact with its vastly complicated and perilous fantasy world